wiehoang/vietnammotelvaluations/README.md

 ## Method
 Going through 3 steps:
 - Step 1: Collect raw data from one of the most well-known real estate website in Vietnam batdongsan.com.vn using Selenium.
-- Step 2: Clean and fulfil data using some Python's libraries such as Google map services...
+- Step 2: Clean and fulfil data using Pandas.
-- Step 3: Use Azure Data Studio to query into needed table for visualization purpose.
+- Step 3: Use SQL to query into needed table for visualization purpose.
 - Step 4: Visualize data on Tableau Public.

 ## Next Actions